≪ Go to our review of Hydration Packs

 Ease of Drinking

 When things get thirsty, the Raptor 10 has got you covered.
 The pack is supplied with an Osprey's Hydraulics 3.0 Liter LT water bladder, providing miles of hydration for you.
-The bladder is made from a flexible TPU film construction that is BPA, phthalate, lead-free and is of food grade quality.
-While seemingly not as puncture-resistant as the bladders of the Deuter Compact EXP 12 or the Platypus Duthie A.M.
-10, it appeared to be on par with CamelBak's products and shouldn't be an issue with some caution and common sense but, don't poke it with sharp things.
+The bladder's TPU film construction is food grade quality.
+It contains no phthalate, BPA, or lead.
+It's durability appeared to be on par with CamelBak's products and shouldn't be an issue with some caution and common sense but, don't poke it with sharp things.

 The Hydraulics 3.0 LT bladder is held in place with a small quick connect buckle to keep things upright and prevent folding.